Program structure and curriculum

 - FOUNDATION LAUNCH PAD

-- The Foundation launch pad is held on the first two weeks of the Foundation Stage at ICS Chiyoda Campus.
-It builds both a common starting point for advanced management learning, and cohesion among the EMBA class.
+- Held on the first two weeks of the Foundation Stage at ICS’ Chiyoda campus, the Foundation Launch Pad builds both a common starting point for advanced management learning, and cohesion among the EMBA class.

 - CORE COURSES